 - Gakkou no sensei [学校の先生] – School teacher;

-- Anata no biishiki [あなたの美意識] - Your sense of beauty;
+- Anata no biishiki [あなたの美意識] – Her sense of beauty;

 - Suzume no namida [雀の涙] – Sparrow tears;

-- Dorama no naka [ドラマのなか] - No (middle of) the drama;
+- Dorama no naka [ドラマのなか] – In (the middle of) dorama;

 - Bokura no kankei [ボクらの関係] – Our relationship;